 Florida Divorce Residency Requirements

 If a person or a couple wishes to get divorced in Florida, the first step in the process is meeting the residency requirement.
 The state has specific requirements of residency in order for a court to have jurisdiction over a divorce proceeding.
 At the law office of Blair H. Chan, III in Tampa Bay, our team understands the importance of establishing residency and can help you prove this critical step to the court in order to begin the process of divorce in Florida.
-Call or contact the office today to learn more about this and other steps involved in the Florida divorce process with a free consultation from an experienced attorney.
+Call or contact the office today to learn more about this and other steps involved in the Florida divorce process with an initial consultation from an experienced attorney.

 Florida Residency Requirement